parmarmanojkumar/Getting_Cleaning_Data_project/README.md

 ##Steps to reproduce this project

--  Open Rstudio to open R file  `Assignment_script.R` to build the Project. then `codebook.md` and `tidydataset.txt` will be produced.
+-  Open Rstudio to open R file  `run_analysis.R` to build the Project. then `codebook.md` and `tidydataset.txt` will be produced.

+##Steps used for analysis
+- Step00.0 : setting up environment
+- Step01.0 : Download data and put it in folder if it is not there
+- Step02.0 : Unzip file
+- Step03.0 : get the list of files from unzipped version to process it further.
+- Step04.0 : Start reading data
+- Step04.1 : read `y_test.txt` and `y_train.txt`
+- Step04.2 : read `subject_train.txt` and read `subject_test.txt`
+- Step04.3 : read `x_test.txt` and `x_train.txt`
+- Step05.0 : Merge training and test data
+- Step06.0 : naming of varibales by reading from `feature.txt`
+- Step07.0 : Combine all data to make final dataframe
+- Step08.0 : extract mean and standard deviation for each measurement from final data
+- Step09.0 : taking subset of data based on extraction labels
+- Step10.0 : make variables more discriptive
+- Step10.1 : replace activity variable number with discription from `activity_labels.txt`
+- Step10.2 : expand & correct name of variables using regex
+- Step11.0 : Create final tiday dataset by taking average for each activity for each subject for all variables
+- Step12.0 : build codebook